 After the Loch, it was my turn.
 We headed to Culloden battlefield and then to the Clava Cairns, the stones that inspired Craigh Na Dun and Claire’s travel back in time.
 My Husband and Stuart started giggling as I placed my hands on the cold stones, and before I knew it Stuart was pouring him a dram of Whiskey made famous from his village.

 Our final stop was at a Whiskey distillery, to be honest, I have no idea which one but it was not in the least bit busy or touristy so my Husband got a great tour and had a quick tasting while I hung out with the children.
+He did report that it was interesting though and even mentioned getting something like rum barrels to make our own.
 It was then time to return back to the Disney Magic.

 We had such an incredible day with Stuart.
 He listened to everything that we wanted to see, and gave the tour so much colour and history that the driving didn’t seem too long.
 If you’re going to be in Skye, Inverness or anywhere in the Scottish Highlands I would definitely give him a call and have him create bespoke day for you in this gorgeous part of the UK.